eurobae/eurobae.github.io/index.md

 * Platform Strategy, User Analysis, Economics of IT

 # Working Papers
-* **"Will Cryptocurrency-Based Loyalty Programs Thrive as Coin Prices Rise?
-Empirical Evidence from a Ride-Hailing Platform"** with Hyeokkoo Eric Kwon, Jaywon Lee, and Daegon Cho
+* **Will Cryptocurrency-Based Loyalty Programs Thrive as Coin Prices Rise?
+Empirical Evidence from a Ride-Hailing Platform** (with Hyeokkoo Eric Kwon, Jaywon Lee, and Daegon Cho)
-* **"Volatile Exchange Rates and Multiple Reference Points: The Cases of Two Metaverse Platforms"** with Daegon Cho
+* **Volatile Exchange Rates and Multiple Reference Points: The Cases of Two Metaverse Platforms** (with Daegon Cho)
-* **"On the Effects of Quality Improvement in Fulfillment by Platform"** with Yeongwoo Kim, Jin Soo Han, and Daegon Cho
+* **On the Effects of Quality Improvement in Fulfillment by Platform** (with Yeongwoo Kim, Jin Soo Han, and Daegon Cho)

 # Conference & Workshop Presentations
 * **Euro Bae**, Hyeokkoo Eric Kwon, Jaywon Lee, Daegon Cho.
 (2022).
 "Will Cryptocurrency-Based Loyalty Programs Thrive as Coin Prices Rise?," _Workshop on Information Technologies and Systems (WITS) Feeder Workshop_, Seoul, Korea, November 2022